Thérèse the Philosopher: Summary

+Mme C. is an attractive, middle-aged woman who was married off to a far older (but wealthy) old man at a very young age (as was common at that time).
+After suffering the death of a child at birth and coming close to her own death at the same time, she committed to never have intercourse again and after the death of her husband stayed unwed for the rest of her life.
+Through her friendship with Abbé T. though she pursued pleasures and discussed libertine political and religious philosophy (often before/during/after) her and Abbé T. pleasure each other (though precluding impregnation).

-After that she spends time with Mme.
-C and the Abbé T., and spies on them on multiple occasions, while they discuss libertine political and religious philosophy just before they engage in, and sometimes during, various acts of sex.
-(Abbé T. is clearly the same character as figures in another, eponymous, coming-of-age, soft-core libertine novel published that same year or possibly one year earlier: Ecclesiastical Laurels, or Abbot T.'s Campaigns with the Triumph of the Nuns, attributed to Jacques Rochette La Morlière; this latter novel is one of several titles listed towards the end of Therese the Philosopher as belonging to the library owned by the count, which library he loans to Therese as part of a bet.)
+Abbé T. is clearly the same character as figures in another, eponymous, coming-of-age, soft-core libertine novel published that same year or possibly one year earlier: Ecclesiastical Laurels, or Abbot T.'s Campaigns with the Triumph of the Nuns, attributed to Jacques Rochette La Morlière; this latter novel is one of several titles listed towards the end of Therese the Philosopher as belonging to the library owned by the count, which library he loans to Therese as part of a bet.

 Therese's sexual education continues with her relationship with Mme.
 Bois-Laurier, an experienced prostitute, who is also a virgin much to her clients' surprise, delight and also disappointment.
 Many a John will try to break through her maidenhead, without success.
 This section of the novel constitutes an arguably hilarious variation on the whore dialogues that were common in early pornographic novels.

-Finally, Therese meets the unnamed Count who wants her for his mistress.
-She refuses him intercourse, out of her fear of death in childbirth (not unreasonable at the time) and also because she finds masturbation to be sufficiently pleasurable in and of itself.
+Finally, Therese meets the unnamed Count who is impressed by her understanding of philosophy and invites her to join him at his estate as his 'mistress'.
+She refuses him intercourse out of her fear of death in childbirth (following the advice of Mme.
+C.) and also because she finds masturbation to be sufficiently pleasurable in and of itself.
 He makes a bet with her.
-If she can last two weeks in a room full of erotic books and paintings without masturbating, he will not demand intercourse with her.
-Therese loses and becomes the Count's permanent mistress.
+If she can last two weeks in his library of erotic books and paintings without masturbating, he will not ask for intercourse with her.
+Therese loses and becomes the Count's permanent mistress, but maintaining withdrawal as a means of avoiding pregnancy.

 Philosophical and social concepts

-For all of its printed debauchery, the work has some philosophical merit in its underlying concepts.
-Between the more graphically adult sections of the novel, philosophical issues would be discussed amongst the characters, including materialism, hedonism and atheism.
-All phenomena are matter in motion, and religion is a fraud, though useful for keeping the working classes in line.
+Particularly during Therese's stay with Abbe T. and Mme.
+C, philosophical issues are discussed amongst the characters, including materialism, hedonism and atheism.
+Abbe T. offers an argument against the Christian/Catholic definition of God, positing a Deist worldview with Lucretian themes about happiness & materialism (all phenomena are matter in motion).
+With respect to Christian/Catholic theology, regarding the existence of evil: "God would only have to destroy the devil and we would all be saved.
+There must be a lot of injustice or weakness on his part!" and "Thus, with this foreknowledge, God, in creating us, knew in advance that we would be infallibly damned and eternally miserable."

 The book not only draws attention to the sexual repression of women at the time of the enlightenment, but also to the exploitation of religious authority through salacious acts.